gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 ownership of the copyright in their Contributions.
 This includes Internet-Drafts and all other Contributions made within the IETF Standards Process (e.g., via e-mail, oral comment, and otherwise).
-However, it is important that the IETF (through the IETF Trust) own the copyright in documents that are published as RFCs (other than Informational RFCs and RFCs that are submitted as RFC Editor Contributions).
-Ownership of the copyright in an RFC does not diminish the Contributors' rights in their underlying contributions, but it does prevent anyone other than the IETF Trust (and its licensees) from republishing or modifying an RFC in RFC format.
+However, it is important that the IETF (through the IETF IPMC) own the copyright in documents that are published as RFCs (other than Informational RFCs and RFCs that are submitted as RFC Editor Contributions).
+Ownership of the copyright in an RFC does not diminish the Contributors' rights in their underlying contributions, but it does prevent anyone other than the IETF IPMC (and its licensees) from republishing or modifying an RFC in RFC format.
 In this respect, Contributors are treated the same as anybody else: though they may extract and republish their own Contributions without limitation, they